 Ida Bell Wells-Barnett was an American investigative journalist, educator, and early leader in the civil rights movement.
 She was one of the founders of the National Association for the Advancement of Colored People (NAACP).
 Over the course of a lifetime dedicated to combating prejudice and violence, and the fight for African-American equality, especially that of women, Wells arguably became the most famous Black woman in America.
 Wells was outspoken regarding her beliefs as a Black female activist and faced regular public disapproval.
 She was active in women's rights and the women's suffrage movement, establishing several notable women's organizations.
 A skilled and persuasive speaker, Wells traveled nationally and internationally on lecture tours.

-In the 1890s, Wells documented lynching in the United States in articles and through her pamphlet called Southern Horrors: Lynch Law in all its Phases.
+In the 1890s, Wells documented lynching in the United States in articles and through her pamphlet called

 In 2020, Wells was posthumously honored with a Pulitzer Prize special citation for her outstanding and courageous reporting on the horrific and vicious violence against African Americans during the era of lynching.